TeddyBears/StarWarsFFG-alternative-UI/README.md

 # Star Wars FFG Alternative UI

 This module add new sheet for some items.
-Add also some _Macros_, _Items_ and _Roll tables_ as _compendiums_.

 ## Actor sheet

-Add a new alternative for the character actor sheet.
+Add a new alternative for the character, rival, nemesis and minion actor sheet.
 It changes the following :

+### General modifications
+The scroll is now for the entire sheet not only tab.
+This fix some problem to see last item in long list.
+Like in skills and equipment.

 ### Header part (image, name, species,...)

 * Carreer, specialisations, Force powers and special abilities are regrouping into the same element.
 This reduce the size of the header part of the sheet.
 * Move _Force pool_ block to the header part.
 It was into _talent_ tab.
-* Add link on _wounds box_ to _general_ tab.
+* Add link on _wounds box_ to _criticals_ tab.

 ### Characteristics tab modifications

 * override skill table generation.
 General skills are on the left col. Other skills are on the right cols.
+This to have a better render and avoid to start a new skill category with only one skill in the left col.

 ### Items tab modifications